 At Catalina, everything sparkles: the harbour, the clientele, the beautifully presented food and the champagne that fills nearly every glass in the room.

-For the past 22 years, a long lunch at the Rose Bay fixture has been one of Sydney’s defining experiences for well-heeled locals and international visitors alike.
+For over 20 years, a long lunch at the Rose Bay fixture has been one of Sydney’s defining experiences for well-heeled locals and international visitors alike.
 Celebrity chefs and gastronomical fads come and go, but one thing remaining unchanged in Sydney’s restaurant world is Catalina’s spectacular view.

 “We’re riding a real crest at the moment, and that’s been building for the last three or four years,” says Judy McMahon, who owns Catalina with her husband Michael.

 Michael and Judy were already veterans of Sydney’s dining scene when Catalina opened in the early 1990s.
 The pair first worked together under the colourful Len Evans at Bulletin Place, before moving to Berowra Waters Inn in 1978 to work with Gay and Tony Bilson.
 The ’80s saw the couple open their first restaurant, Barrenjoey House, at Palm Beach, with Neil Perry working in the kitchen.
 Perry’s in Paddington soon followed.
 In 1988 the McMahons returned to work for the Bilsons, running their restaurant at Circular Quay’s Overseas Passenger Terminal.
 By 1994, the McMahons were ready to go out on their own again.